Surprising Things You Didn't Know Could Happen in Pregnancy

 PREGNANCY SECRET #4: Birthgasms

 Okay, so when you hear the term “labor,” chances are you don’t conjure up a slew of sexy images.
 But get this: It’s actually possible to have an orgasm during birth.
 Let’s just say that the same areas are stimulated when a baby comes out as when something else goes in.
 If a delivery room “O” sounds like your idea of a good time (hey, you never know), just don’t get your hopes up too much—such instances are rare.

 POSTPREGNANCY BONUS SECRET: Squirting boobs

 So you got pregnant, had the baby, and now the coast is clear, right?
 Not quite.
-If you choose to breastfeed, your boobs will become very sensitive to any touch — including your husband’s.
+If you choose to breastfeed, your boobs will become very sensitive to any touch—including your partner’s.
 So don’t be surprised (or embarrassed) if you two are getting it on and the next thing you know, there’s milk on the sheets.
-I know, I know — it’s not the sexiest image ever.
-But then again, if he was there during the delivery, he’s seen far worse.
+I know, I know—it’s not the sexiest image ever.
+But then again, if your partner was there during the delivery, they’ve seen far worse.